-The submission Deadline has passed.
+The deadline for submissions has passed.
 Thank you all for your submissions.

 CONFERENCE LEARNING OBJECTIVES